metapraveen/metapraveen.github.io/_posts/2023-07-22-being-methodical-at-daily-work.md

 For long time my daily work was not organised, and I saw some recurrent problems with that.

 1. I easily forgot what I did few days back.

 2. Though I learnt things I did not internalise them well so I could share or talk about it with rest of the team

-3. Did not have list of things to improve in the product for long term though I came across pain points
+3. Did not opportunity list to improve the product or process in long term (though I thought about few things here and there)

 4. Often did not have topics for my bi weekly 1 to 1

-5. Did not have points to add in bi-monthly retro (though I saw few pain points these are not written down in structured way)
+5. Did not have points to add in bi-monthly retro for what to improve in team (though I saw few pain points these are not written down in structured way)

 To fix this I now organise my work by writing small notes and taking some time out after each chunk of work to write something down about it.